 What can I do after the course?

-On completion, you may gain exemption from the theory exams of the Association of British Dispensing Opticians and continue your pre-registration training to become a registered dispensing optician.
-You may also continue your studies to obtain an honours degree in Advanced Dispensing (one year) or Optometry (minimum two years).
+The course is accredited by the General Optical Council (GOC).
+On completion, graduates may gain exemption from the theory exams of the association of British Dispensing Opticians and continue their pre-registration training to become a registered dispensing optician.
+You may also continue your studies to obtain an Honours Degree in Health Sciences or apply to join BSc Optometry.

 How do I get on the course?